I have been unit testing my code for many years.

-In my project, we didn’t cover all our code with unit-tests.
-For some, we made conscious decision not to do it.
+In my project, we didn’t cover all our code with unit tests.
+For some, we made a conscious decision not to do it.
 So, when is it not needed?

 When your code is not critical and your business can afford some mistakes in that part of the system.

 When there is a dependency which you cannot abstract away: you moved it out from all other modules to just one, but you just cannot remove it from there.
-In this case you can unit-test all other modules, but this one will have to live as is.
-A popular example is a module using current timestamp.
+In this case, you can unit test all other modules, but this one will have to live as is.
+A popular example is a module using the current timestamp.